 Careers Education and Guidance

-Kingsford Community School have been very resourceful in preparing our students for the future by guiding them and providing them with the knowledge they need for the world of work.
+Kingsford Community School has been very resourceful in preparing our students for the future by guiding them and providing them with the knowledge they need for the world of work.
 The school completed Stage 2 of the Investors In Career (IiC) Award in May 2016, and aims to achieve full Investors In Careers status in Autumn 2017.
-The IiC award is a quality standard for the management of careers education, information, advice and guidance (CEIAG); it recognises the school’s commitment to providing an impartial CEIAG programme which contributes to whole school's aims and objectives, while meeting statutory guidance guidelines.
-The school's lead in this is Sonalee Sarkar, Associate School Leader.
-She can be contacted via email: SSARKAR@kingsford.newham.sch.uk.
+The IiC award is a quality standard for the management of careers education, information, advice and guidance (CEIAG); it recognises the school’s commitment to providing an impartial CEIAG programme which contributes to whole school's aims and objectives while meeting statutory guidance guidelines.
+The school's lead in this is Sonalee Sarkar, Associate School Leader (firstname.lastname@example.org).

 What follows is a description of how we support your child's career throughout their secondary education at Kingsford Community School: